cits3007/cits3007.github.io/assets/assignments/project-spec.md

 - never call `exit()`, but instead return with an error value, unless the specification states otherwise.

-If your code prints to standard out or standard error, it is likely to fail the automated tests used to mark portions of your code.
+If your code unnecessarily prints to standard out or standard error, it is likely to fail the automated tests used to mark portions of your code.
 If that happens, those portions of your code are likely to receive a mark of 0.
-Teaching staff will not fix your code to remove statements that print to standard out or standard error.
+Teaching staff will not fix your code to remove statements that print to standard output or standard error.

 ## Security best practices